Peter Harrison: COP15 has sent an unambiguous signal on the urgent need to value nature

 While there is a lot more work to be done, one thing is clear: change is coming, and it will be dependent on data about our natural world and on the impacts of the real economy.

-To use one example, in Africa, a team of academics at Natcap Research, which Schroders invested in in 2022, have been using satellite data and machine learning to identify areas of high potential for carbon sequestration and storage across Ghana and Sierra Leone.
+To use one example, in Africa, a team of academics at Natcap Research, which Schroders invested in last year, have been using satellite data and machine learning to identify areas of high potential for carbon sequestration and storage across Ghana and Sierra Leone.

 For the prioritised sites, they ran detailed assessments of potential carbon units to a higher degree of accuracy than was previously available.
 This innovative approach gives greater certainty to investors on their carbon returns and allows nature-based projects to maximise outcomes for climate and for nature.